handpressed/wp-multitenancy-boilerplate/README.md

 You can continue to use the WordPress admin to update themes and plugins (you don’t have to worry about breaking your install or being out-of-sync with your `composer.json` file).

-Note: Some plugins may make modifications to the core `wp-config.php` file and other files in the `app` directory.
+Note: Some plugins may make modifications to the core `wp-config.php`.
 Any modifications to `wp-config.php` that are required should be moved to an individual site's `config/wp-constants.php` file.

 ### Constants